Glossary of useful terms and definitions

 A loan where the interest rate is not allowed to exceed a set level for a period of time but, unlike fixed rate loans, is allowed to drop.

-A warning.
 An entry made in a land registry or court to prevent a certain step being taken (eg. the transfer of land) without notice to the person who lodged the caveat.

 Latin for 'let the buyer beware'.

 A document that details the title or ownership details of a property, and whether there are any encumbrances on the title.
 Not all States and Territories have Certificates of title.

 Any property other than freehold land.
 Personal chattels are movable, tangible articles of property such as clothes and furniture.
 Chattels real include leasehold interest in land.